www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 employee_id | No | string | The user's external employee id.

 \* - A newly created user will not be able to login until they create a password via the invitation link or configured in an SSO system.
-\** - The employee_id feature is available only for customers with the Enterprise Greenhouse Recruiting package.
+\** - The employee_id feature is available only for customers with the Expert Greenhouse Recruiting package.
 Use of this field will return an error for other Greenhouse Recruiting customers.

 ## POST: Add E-mail Address To User